Distortions81/EbitUI/README.md

 ## EbitUI.UpdateViewerSize(width, height) (width, height)
 Updates the viewer size.
 This will prevent windows from going off the screen and will resize maximized windows

-Keeps window from resized to extremely small sizes (return value)
+Prevents window from being resized to extremely small sizes (return value)